Jefi-Ryan/SoulCare-for-mental-health/README.md

 ---

-We hope you find this project useful and welcome any feedback or contributions!
+We hope you find this project useful!